cedricbaudet/UserConsole/README.md

 # UserConsole
-for Buiness IT Students @hegarc // HES-SO
+for Business IT students @hegarc // HES-SO